tsaopy/tsaopy.github.io/info-method.md

 0 \qquad \text{otherwise}
 \end{cases} $$

 where $c$ is some constant, since don't know a priori which value between $0$ and $M$ is most likely.
 Normalizing the PDF one gets that $c=1/M$.
+And this would be the prior we have just from basic assumptions about the parameter mass.

-### Some specifics about the MCMC sampler
+### Running an MCMC chain

-When we set up the MCMC sampler we will have to specify three values, which we call walkers, burn in steps, and production steps.
+When we set up the MCMC sampler we will have to specify three values of the chain we are running, which we call walkers, burn in steps, and production steps.

 These are explained in `emcee` docs but, summing up, walkers are the number of chains that we are running at the same time.
 So, if we have 10 walkers, at each step we are proposing 10 new samples, if we have 50 walkers we propose 50 new samples at each step and so on.
+We tipically want the number of walkers to be around the hundreds, and increase the number as we increase the model complexity.
+In general, a higher number of walkers helps the chain converge in fewer steps and avoid getting stuck in local minimums, at the expense of more computing time per step.

-Now, burn in and production steps are the number of steps that the sampler will do at burn in stage and production stage, respectively.
-Ideally, during burn in stage the sampler will be drawing samples while exploring the possible values for your parameters until it finds a region where the likelihood is at a maximum, and we are accepting a lot of the newly drawn samples.
+Burn in and production steps are the number of steps that the sampler will do at burn in stage and production stage, respectively.
+Samples generated during burn in phase are discarded, and the results of the burn in phase are used as initial values when starting production stage.
+Samples generated during production stage are the ones that the sampler saves and that we use for posterior analysis.

+Ideally, during burn in stage the sampler will be drawing samples while exploring the possible values for the parameters until it finds a region where the likelihood is at a maximum.
 In the production stage, assuming the chain has converged, we will simply be drawing samples that will belong to the posterior distribution we were looking for, and we will run it for as long as we need to get the number of samples we want.

+Some typical strategies are

+* Running a short burn in, so we save the samples generated while the sampler is exploring the space, which allows us to see where the sampler is moving.